gleam-lang/gleam/notes/talk.md

 % Erlang helper functions here...
 ```

-A Leex module is file that contains almost Erlang code and has the file
+A Leex module is file that contains Erlang-like code and has the file
 extension `.xrl`.
-Within it it has three sections: "Definitions" in which the
+Within it it has three sections:

-author uses regular expressions to define each type of token, "Rules", in
+"Definitions" in which the author uses regular expressions to define a pattern
+for each type of token.

-which the author declares what data structure if any should result from each
+The "Rules" section in which the author declares what data structure should be
+used to represent each token.

-pattern being matched, and lastly "Erlang code", which contains any helper
+And lastly the "Erlang code" section which contains any helper functions that
-functions that might be used in the "Rules" section.
+might be used in the other sections.

 ```erlang
 Definitions.